-- 61362 Wear Gauge Inspects completely assembled couplers to indicate wear. - 60505D or 61526D 4" API Adapter for use in testing the unit. - WL4680 Screw/bolt torque wrench kit.
-Includes a torque wrench with 50 - 250 in.-lb. capabilities.
-Contains all special sized sockets to fit into the tight places on the coupler.
-Can be used on all Eaton Carter brand nozzles and hydrants as well.
+- 61362 Wear Gauge Inspects completely assembled couplers to indicate wear. - 60505D or 61526D 4" API Adapter for use in testing the unit.

 9.0 DISASSEMBLY

 Refer to Figures 1-14 for exploded views of the unit and its options to assist in disassembly.
 The numbers mentioned herein are those shown in the figures.